The Future of Microsoft Windows Server 2016: From File Server, to Datacenter, to Cloud

 Windows Server 2016 — virtualization and hybrid cloud

 Microsoft made a bold statement by easing the transition to the cloud with Windows Server 2016.
-To illustrate, organizations have the option to run secure applications either in the cloud or on-premises.
-The result is a true hybrid offering.
+To illustrate, organizations have the option to run secure applications either in the cloud or on-premises, resulting in a true hybrid offering.

 Plus, it comes with container formats that can be easily deployed wherever a company deems necessary.
 Microsoft has recognized the hybrid cloud as a reality, whether businesses are ready to go full-cloud or must take measured steps due to the need for regulatory compliance.

-In addition, there is the flexibility that comes with unified DevOps and management allowing operators to update resources throughout the hybrid cloud.
+In addition, unified DevOps and management offer flexibility, allowing operators to update resources throughout the hybrid cloud.
 Regardless of the application used, users are protected and managed.
-Windows Server 2016 really is built for clients of all sizes.
+Windows Server 2016 is really built for clients of all sizes.

 SATA-based Disk-on-Modules

-At the end of August 2017, Microsoft announced the support for SATADOM boot drives within future Windows Server 2016 updates.
+At the end of August 2017, Microsoft announced that future Windows Server 2016 updates would support SATA DOM boot drives.
 Since these only have one chip and plug into the server's motherboard, they present cost savings through the use of less power.

 As a result, higher storage density is achieved.
 Microsoft wants to continue to enable the option for sharing storage via multiple nodes which is usually achieved with a SAN device but you still need a drive to boot and SD cards just can't handle the capacity.